KrotosBenjamin/KrotosBenjamin.github.io/pages/index.md

 permalink: /
 ---

-At the <ins>H</ins>ealth <ins>E</ins>quity for <ins>A</ins>dvancing
+At the **<ins>H</ins>ealth <ins>E</ins>quity for <ins>A</ins>dvancing
 <ins>R</ins>esearch and <ins>T</ins>echnology using
-<ins>Ge</ins>nomic <ins>N</ins>euroscience (HEART-GeN) research group, our
-goal is to improve treatments for brain disorders with health disparities.
-While 99.99% of our genome is shared across global ancestral populations, the very small fraction unique to a specific ancestral population can affect how genes turn on or off.
-We use this human variation to find these genes that may play a role in explaining health disparities for brain disorders.
+<ins>Ge</ins>nomic <ins>N</ins>euroscience (HEART-GeN)** lab, we aim to improve
+treatments for brain disorders by uncovering how the immune system, blood vessels, and brain cells work together -- and how this biology varies across different populations.
+By combining human stem cell models, genetics, and machine learning, we study how small differences in our DNA can help explain health disparities and point the way to more precise, equitable therapies.

 {% include camera-roll.html %}